mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 Had trouble with the "try and except" function because I had left a line of example code in the function.
 Learned a couple new function such as the try and except and "split" function.
+Had to use math in the code with the "area_calc" command.

+## LandingArea2

 ### Assignment Description